Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A criterion for the Critical Point

 \section{A criterion for the Critical Point}

-At the transition line and at low baryon density (crossover region) Hadron Gas consists mainly of mesons.
-At high baryon density (1st order transition) Hadron Gas consists mainly of baryons.
+At the transition line and at low baryon density (part of the crossover region) Hadron Gas consists mainly of mesons\footnote{Actually at $\mu_B=$0 and high $T$ the density of baryons and antibaryons is considerable, but small compared to the mesonic density.
+For example, at $T=$ 158 MeV the density of baryons plus antibaryons is $\sim$14,5\% of the whole hadron density.}.
+At high baryon density (part of the 1st order transition) Hadron Gas consists mainly of baryons.
 Also, the temperature of the chiral phase transition at zero baryon-chemical potential is of the order of the mass of the lightest meson, the pion.
 The transition baryon-chemical potential of the chiral phase transition at zero temperature is of the order of the mass of the lightest baryon, the proton.
-We, therefore, postulate that the attributes of the crossover region are mainly due to mesons, while the attributes of the region of the 1st order transition are mainly due to baryons.
+We may, therefore, postulate that the attributes of the crossover region are mainly due to mesons, while the attributes of the region of the 1st order transition are mainly due to baryons.

 For this reason we calculate the density of quarks ($u$, $d$ named collectively as $q$ quarks and $s$ quarks) contained in mesons and baryons.
 We note that both $q$ and $s$ quarks carry baryon number.
 So, since we are seeking the critical point at positive baryon density, we have to take into account the total density of both $q$ and $s$ quarks which are contained in hadrons, which is